CUH Logo

 The day of your treatment

 The treatment takes approximately 15 minutes, but please allow between one to two hours at the hospital.
 Your treatment will be carried out in the Eye Clinic.
-On arrival the doctor will explain the procedure, ask you to sign the consent form and numb your eye with drops.
-We will undertake the procedure with you sitting and resting your chin on an instrument similar to that used to examine your eye.
-We will place a contact lens on the eye to steady it and focus the laser beam.
-You will see some bright flashes of light, hear a clicking noise and may feel slight discomfort.
+On arrival the nurse will prepare your eye with eye drops to shrink your pupil and reduce your eye pressure.
+Some patients experience an intense headache after 15 minutes of the drops being administered.
+Then your clinician will explain the procedure, ask you to sign the consent form and numb your eye with drops.
+The procedure is then performed with you seated and resting your chin on a microscope similar to that used to examine your eye.
+A contact lens is placed on the eye to steady it, keep your eyelids open and focus the laser beam.
+You will see some bright flashes of light, hear a clicking noise and may feel slight discomfort - often described as a flicking sensation.

 After your treatment

-The doctor will apply some more eye drops and we will check the pressure one hour after the treatment.
-If the pressure is at a safe level you may return home.
-Your eye may become pink, sore and the vision can be blurred for several hours afterwards.
-For this reason you will need someone to take you home.
+We will check the eye pressure 30 minutes - one hour after the treatment.
+If the pressure is at a safe level, you may return home.
+Your eye may become pink; sore and the vision can be blurred for several hours afterwards.
+For this reason, you will need someone to take you home.
+You will be unable to drive for several hours.

 You should continue to use all your anti-glaucoma medication unless specifically instructed otherwise.

-We will arrange an appointment to be made for a check-up in the Eye Clinic shortly afterwards.
-A number of patients will require more than one laser procedure.
-This is not unusual.
+We will arrange an appointment with the nurse in 1-2 weeks for an eye pressure check.
+You will then return to the glaucoma clinic 4-6 weeks later.
+A small number of patients will require more than one laser procedure.

 If you are worried after the laser treatment